 Q6:How did you create the "moving flames" Dionysus header at the top of this web page?

-A6: I used a commerical program from Alchemy Mindworks.
+A6: I used a commercial program from Alchemy Mindworks.
 It was really easy but I used my PC to create it because I have not yet bought an equivalent for my Mac.

 Q7: Can't I just buy a "drag & drop" program that will create my web site for me?

 A7: Yes, you can BUT you probably will never learn enough html to edit the thing when needed.
 Worse still, the html it produces will be unnecessarily complex and large.
-You are better off building your own html using a text editing tool such as PageSpinner
+I think you are better off building your own html using a text editing tool such as CodeRunner or a similar product from coffeecup.com.
+I have used coffeecup products in the past and they were good.
+They now make products for both PC and Mac.
+I am not sure about Linux.

 Q8: I use a PC.
 Can you give me some advice?